Assigning Source Accounts to Identities

 After aggregating a source, run and download an Uncorrelated Accounts report to verify whether all newly loaded source accounts have been correlated.
 This report lists uncorrelated accounts in IdentityNow by source, so you can easily find and then resolve any uncorrelated accounts.

 Resolving Mismatched Attribute Values

 The Uncorrelated Accounts report can be a global report listing all the uncorrelated accounts and their sources or a source-specific report of uncorrelated accounts.
-Use the global report when you want to see all uncorrelated accounts and their sources.
+Use the global report to display uncorrelated accounts and their sources.
 The global report can also be used for resolving uncorrelated accounts from one source.

 For detailed instructions on updating information in your source, refer to your third-party source documentation or reach out to Support for additional help.

 Resolving Uncorrelated Accounts on Sources

 The following steps describe the basic procedures for resolving mismatched attribute values across multiple sources, using the global Uncorrelated Accounts report.

 - From the Admin interface, go to Global > Reports.

 - Select either PDF or CSV in the Uncorrelated Accounts row to generate a list of all uncorrelated accounts.